oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Submission
 ~~~~~~~~~~

--  There is no implicit association between a command list and a command queue.
+- There is no implicit association between a command list and a logical command queue.
-   Therefore, a command list may be submitted to any, or multiple command queues.
+  Therefore, a command list may be submitted to any or multiple logical command queues.
-   However, if a command list is meant to be submitted to a copy-only command queue
+- However, if a command list is meant to be submitted to a physical copy-only command queue,
-   then the ::${X}_COMMAND_LIST_FLAG_COPY_ONLY must be set at creation.
+  then it must be created using a command queue group ordinal,
+  with only ::${x}_command_queue_group_properties_t.copySupported is enabled,
+  and submitted to a logical command queue created using the same ordinal.
 - The application is responsible for calling close before submission to a command queue.
 - Command lists do not inherit state from other command lists executed on the same
   command queue.  i.e. each command list begins execution in its own default state.
 - A command list may be submitted multiple times.
-It is up to the application to ensure that the command list can be executed multiple times.
-Events, for example, must be explicitly reset prior to re-execution.
+It is up to the application to ensure
+  that the command list can be executed multiple times.
+  For example, event must be explicitly reset prior to re-execution.

 The following pseudo-code demonstrates submission of commands to a command queue, via a command list: